Dear Herry:

 November 2009

-An Aesthete's Lament said:
+An Aesthete's Lament wrote:

 I just spotted your blog today and am rereading Mr Lawford's memoir.
 Once long ago I spent the loveliest afternoon with him and Mr Horst, at their delightful house in Oyster Bay, and was stunned by your uncle's enormous charm.
 He was a lovely man.
 And a damned good writer.